 The stakes are also higher for some attacks.
 As illustrated by the Colonial Pipeline incident, ransomware attackers are into big-game hunting.
 They identify whom they were able to compromise and then determine key systems in the network that can cause the most disruption.
 After this, they coerce the victim into paying.

-The presence of ransomware in ICSs in several attacks may indicate that attackers are now recognising these systems and actively targeting them.
+The presence of ransomware in ICSs in several attacks may indicate that attackers are now recognizing these systems and actively targeting them.

 Security is paramount for ICSs